janet-dev/ci-milestone-project-2/README.md

 This page will feature:
 - Coloured title, which tells the user the name of the game.
+- The 'Score' which will increment with each allowed hit on the coloured moving target.
+- The 'Time Left' in the current game.
+This counts down from 60 seconds on clicking the 'Start' button.
+- The game board of 9 tiles, one of which will initially have a randomly generated coloured target tile every 1 second.
+It will seem like the target is moving position every second, but time period between each random generation will decrease with each increase of the score - the target will speed up.
+- 'Start' button to start play and generate the moving target.
+- 'Reset' button to return the game back to it's initial start.
+- Instructions to how to play the game.
+- Contact area where users can email in their game idea.
+- Footer with a link to a GitHub account.

 * Game board -
 <h2 align="left"><img src="docs/pictures/board.jpg"></h2>

 Playing the game
 <h2 align="left"><img src="docs/pictures/game-play.jpg"></h2>

+- 'Start' button to start play, and a greyed-out 'Reset' button.
+On clicking 'Start':
+	- it will become inactive and greyed-out
+	- the moving target will be generated
+	- the score increments if target is hit and the time left counts down
+	- the 'Reset' button will be active
+- On clicking 'Reset':
+	- it will become inactive and greyed-out
+	- the score returns to 0 and the time left to 60 seconds
+	- the target disappears
+	- the 'Start' button will be active

 Game over
 <h2 align="left"><img src="docs/pictures/game-over.jpg"></h2>